mrshah-at-ibm/fabric-kubernetes/README.md

 * Orderer (SOLO)
 * Fabric-Peer (for org1)
 * Fabric-Peer (for org2)
+* Fabric Composer
 * Marbles

 It also creates services to expose the components.

 ## What are we trying to achieve?

-1. Make it easy for a developer to set up a basic hyperledger network on IBM Cloud.
+1. Make it easy for a developer to set up a basic hyperledger fabric network on IBM Cloud.
-2. Keep it to basic hyperledger network.
-Don't make it production ready that they don't buy HSBN.
+2. Keep it to basic hyperledger fabric network.
 3. _**WE DO NOT SUPPORT THIS OFFERING**_.
-All the support customers can get on this is from IBM Container service and IBM Blockchain will not have a part number to support this.
+Support is only provided through the IBM Container Service; IBM Blockchain does not have a support offering for this.
-4. Take point 3 seriously.

 ## Can this run on minikube?
 If yes, why CS?